 Don’t take it personally.

-Your children and grandchildren have lots of responsibilities and many people to accommodate, and at the same time, they are creating their own traditions.
-Think back to those days when you were the child and holidays were stressful because you had to accommodate everybody.
+Your children and grandchildren have many responsibilities and people to accommodate.
+And yes, at the same time, they are creating their own traditions.
+Remember when you were a child and holidays were stressful because you had to accommodate everybody?